cosmos/interchain-security/docs/docs/features/democracy-modules.md

 :::info
 The % that is sent to the provider chain corresponds to `1 - ConsumerRedistributionFraction`.

-e.g.
+e.g. `ConsumerRedistributionFraction = "0.75"`

-`ConsumerRedistributionFraction = "0.75"` means that the consumer chain retains 75% of the rewards while 25% gets sent to the provider chain to be distributed to provider chain validators.
+means that the consumer chain retains 75% of the rewards while 25% gets sent to the provider chain to be distributed as rewards to provider chain validators.
 :::

 #### Integration